saolsen/AIssac-first-try/README.md

 # AIssac
 A program that plays the binding of Isaac.

+Aissac must be run like this in dev `bin/aissac`

 ## Goal
 To write a program (AI?) that can play the binding of isaac.
 I would like it to be a "non cheating" AI which I'll define as having to interact with the game the same way a player would.
 It's input